avallesrepository/tfg-mlcalibration/README.md

  Logistic Regression, Neural Networks, Bayesian Models, and Support Vector Ma chines.
 The study assesses their impact on model accuracy, log loss, and expected calibration error (ECE).

+This repository contains the source code and the statistical results of this research.